Note-Hive/Overview/notes/Priorities.md

 For example, 4 hours of work will do 4 hours study with us.
 If they stayed for 4 years then they'll get a degree from HU.

-Three areas to focus on:
+Three areas to focus on, by priority:

 1. [Hackney University](https://hackneyuniversity.org/) website.
 It will be a .edu once accredited.